oqe/varanto/README.md

 **!Important!** limit the used threads to 1-2.
 The querying has been parallized, but this basicly DDoS the bioMart service (R's bioMart getBM...) and therefore for most threads fails.
 Main download may take several days!
-4 days and 9 hours.
+For example one attempt took 4 days and 9 hours.

-Run **varanto_import.script sh** from the following git folder of your varanto project: /home/users/username/Documents/varanto/importer_src
+Script is run **varanto_import.script sh** from the following git folder of your varanto project: /varanto/importer_src

-Remember that you can perform wanted steps by defining what steps to execute.
+You can perform wanted steps by defining what steps to execute.

     #STEP 1: Obtain variation ids
     #STEP 2: Obtain variation annotations